noi-techpark/opendatahub-website/src/content/services/data-sharing/_index.md

 ---
 type: services/single
-position: data-sharing
+position: "Services"
 aliases: /data-sharing
-title: "**Data Sharing:** share your data online."
+title: "Data Sharing: share your data online."
 subtitle: "We help you to give visibility to your data, identify suitable formats, processing algorithms and licences and to use technologies known by application developers."

 rows: